 You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
 The content of your wallet begins the home buying process.
 To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Gilbert.

 A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
 Most people usually have a score of 600, but scores are tiered from 300 to 850.
 With the change in the economy, however, some people have seen their score lowered after loss of employment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
 Some of the pieces in reviewing your FICO score are:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-- Payment History — How many late payments have you made?
+- Payment History — How many months do you make late payments?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-You want a stronger score, but how do you get there?
+You want a better score, but how do you get it?
 Building your FICO score takes time.
-It can be hard to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
+It can be difficult to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.